red-rj/sessions/README.md

 # Red Sessions
 Red Sessions is a library for accessing arguments and environment variables from anywhere in your program.

-It's an implementation of the proposed P1275's Desert Sessions API - See link above for details on the paper it self.
+It's an implementation of the proposed P1275's Desert Sessions API - See [this link](https://wg21.link/p1275r0) for the paper.

 ## Objective
 _Red Session's_ objective is to provide a set of safe, easy to use utilities to interact with the system's environment and program arguments anywhere, at any time.